wxjiao/InstructMT/README.md

     </h2>
 </div>

-A collection of instruction data and scripts for machine translation, using Chinese (zh) and English (en) as the examples.
+A collection of instruction data and scripts for machine translation.

 ## Machine Translation